EstradaAlex20/Computer-Graphics-1-Project/README.md

 This is a game made using python and OpenGl.
 Most of this was a class project with the purpose of learning about OpenGl.
 We kind of arbitrarily chose to use python.
 This game is a 3rd person space shooter with some asteroids floating in 3D space.
 Each object in this game (the ship, the asteroids, the bullets, and the skybox) is a mesh in the form of a .obj file.
 This game also implements a diffuse, ambient, and reflective lighting.

-Here is a screenshot from inside the game
 ![picture](https://github.com/EstradaAlex20/Computer-Graphics-1-Project/blob/master/InGame.png)

 ## Running the Game